MoRA: Mobility as the Backbone for Geospatial Representation Learning at Scale: Experiments

 \subsection{Scaling Behavior in Geospatial Representation Learning}

-Echoing scaling behaviors observed in LLMs \cite{scalinglawsneurallanguage}, we investigate the scaling of model performance in geospatial representation learning with pretraining data size and spatial coverage.
-Figure \ref{fig:scaling law} illustrates model performances of three MobCLIP variants, respectively trained using data from three nested spatial coverages, namely \textit{Jiangsu}, \textit{East China}, and \textit{China}.
-The spatial extents are shown in Figure \ref{fig:scaling law}(r).
-We conducted three separate experiments with different pretraining data sizes.
-While \textit{Jiangsu} contains 3,904 H3 cells, \textit{East China} contains 28,855 cells and \textit{China} contains 195,574 cells.
-All three pretrained models are tested in \textit{Jiangsu} only, using evaluation methods described in Section \ref{sec: general-purpose evaluation}.
+Echoing scaling behaviors observed in LLMs \citep{scalinglawsneurallanguage}, we examine how model performance in geospatial representation learning scales with pretraining data size and spatial coverage.
+Figure~\ref{fig:scaling law} shows model performances of three MoRA variants trained on three nested spatial coverages, namely \textit{Jiangsu}, \textit{East China}, and \textit{China}.
+The spatial extents are shown in Figure~\ref{fig:scaling law}(r).
+We conducted three separate experiments with different pretraining data sizes where \textit{Jiangsu} contains 3,904 H3 cells, \textit{East China} contains 28,855 cells and \textit{China} contains 195,574 cells.
+All three pretrained models are tested in \textit{Jiangsu} only, using evaluation methods described in Section~\ref{sec: general-purpose evaluation}.

-We observe that downstream model performance generally increases with increased pretraining data size for both social and economic tasks (Figure \ref{fig:scaling law}, Appendix \ref{ap:scaling}).
-The performance increase from \textit{Jiangsu} to \textit{East China} is especially large, while the increase from \textit{East China} to \textit{China} is relatively marginal.
+We observe that downstream performance generally increases with larger pretraining data for both social and economic tasks (Figure~\ref{fig:scaling law}, Appendix~\ref{ap:scaling}).
+The performance gain from \textit{Jiangsu} to \textit{East China} is especially large, while the increase from \textit{East China} to \textit{China} is relatively marginal.
 External training information can be useful for internal predictions.
 The marginal benefits of increasing training data size gradually decline.
-The scaling behavior in geospatial representation learning is consistent with findings in language and vision domains, where model performance improves with scale~\cite{henighan2020scaling}.
+The scaling behavior in geospatial representation learning is consistent with findings in language and vision domains, where model performance improves with scale~\citep{henighan2020scaling}.
 Results emphasize the value and necessity of geospatial representation learning at scale.
 Even for small-scale predictions, an increase in training data size and spatial coverage will introduce relevant information and improve downstream predictive performances.